-If an elevated concrete pedestal is desired, it should be embedded and tied into the existing floor.
-DO NOT install a pad on top of the existing floor.
-Cut through existing floor as shown below.
+If an elevated concrete pedestal is desired, it should be embedded and tied into the existing floor (cut through existing floor as shown).
 See Machine Mounting Detail Figures for floor thickness and bolt sizes.

 EXPANSION ANCHORS ARE NOT RECOMMENDED FOR USE IN CONCRETE PEDESTALS BECAUSE THE ANCHORS ARE TOO CLOSE TO AN EDGE, CAUSING IT TO BREAK OUT.